V4Fire/Client/src/components/base/b-slider/README.md

 ## Slots

-The component supports a bunch of slots to provide:
+The component supports a bunch of slots to provide.

 1. `default` to provide the base content.